 Download & Other Tools

-- Footnote: Years presented are the final year of a school year (e.g., 2011-2012 is shown as 2012).
-LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 40 students enrolled in school.
+- Footnote: Years presented are the final year of a school year (e.g., 2012-2013 is shown as 2013).
+LNE (Low Number Event) refers to data that have been suppressed because fewer than 20 students were eligible for the program.
 N/A means that data are not available.

 - Births to Unmarried Women (California & U.S. Only)